Roadside Inspection and Traffic Stop Tips:

 3. Keep your hands where the Officer can see them and follow all directions.
-Keep your logbook and documents organized and in one easily retrievable location or folder.
+Keep your ELD/manual and documents organized and in one easily retrievable location or folder.
 Most directions are for your safety.

-4. On a Level I Inspection, the Officer will request a CDL, logs, Bills of Lading, Medical Card, Second Division Registration and related ministerial information.
+4. On a Level I Inspection, the Officer will request a CDL, logs (ELDs; with instruction manual), Bills of Lading, Medical Card, Second Division Registration and related ministerial information.
 Cooperate.
 On a traffic stop or roadside inspection, most Officers employ a specific protocol that does not involve you "confessing" or giving self-incriminating statements.
 Don't be a diesel dummy and say, "The government wants its money."
 That statement will set a negative tone for the inspection.
 "Volunteering" that the dispatcher is an idiot or that the company doesn't give a hoot about safety does not ingratiate the Officer or help your cause.
 If the Officer requests a statement (unlikely) or if the stop is trending toward criminal conduct or asking about company policy and procedures, politely tell the Officer that my attorney told me to talk to him first.
 Put the onus on me.
 Trucking enforcement Officers are seasoned veterans and understand that.